rakina/bfcache-explainer/README.md

         *   While web authors can manually release the resources/sever connections from within the "pagehide” event and restore them from the "pageshow” event themselves, doing this automatically from the API design would reduce the bfcache-support overhead
         *   **Examples:**
             *   APIs that hold non-exclusive resources may be able release the resource when the document becomes not fully active, and re-acquire them when it becomes "fully active” again (Screen Wake Lock API is already [doing](https://w3c.github.io/screen-wake-lock/#handling-document-loss-of-full-activity) the first part).
                 *   Note that this might not be appropriate for all types of resources, e.g. if an exclusive lock is held, we cannot just release it and reacquire when 'fully active" since another page could then take that lock.
 If there is an API to signal to the page that this has happened, it may be acceptable but beware that if the only time this happens is with BFCache, then it's likely many pages are not prepared for it.
-If it is not possible to support BFCache, follow the "Make non-’fully active’ documents unsalvageable for situations that can’t be supported” pattern described below.
+If it is not possible to support BFCache, follow the "Discard non-’fully active’ documents for situations that can’t be supported” pattern described below.
             *   APIs that create live connections can pause/close the connection and possibly resume/reopen it later.
         *   Additionally, when a document becomes "fully active” again, it can be useful to update it with the current state of the world, if anything has changed while it is in the non-”fully active” state.
         *   Care needs to be taken with events that occurred while in the BFCache.
 When not ”fully active”, for some cases, all events should be dropped, in others the latest state should be delivered in a single event, in others it may be appropriate to queue events or deliver a combined event.
 The correct approach is case by case and should consider privacy, correctnes, performance and ergonomics.
 Examples: